 You may also want to consider seeking financial advice to understand how this may impact your financial situation over the long-term and in retirement.

-This guide has been created to help provide emotional, physical, social and financial support for people who are suffering serious illness or injury all in the one place.
-It’s also to help the many carers who provide invaluable support to those who are experiencing these conditions.
+This guide has been created to help provide emotional, physical, social and financial support for people who are suffering serious illness or injury, and their carers.

 This article was prepared by BT, a part of Westpac Banking Corporation ABN 33 007 457 141, AFSL and Australian Credit Licence 233714.
 This information is current as at 14 June 2019.

 1. This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 It does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
 BT cannot give tax advice.
 Any tax considerations outlined in this article are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
 As such, you should not place reliance on any such taxation considerations as a basis for making your decision with respect to the product.

 Superannuation is a means of saving for retirement, which is, in part, compulsory.
 The government has placed restrictions on when you can access your investment held in superannuation.
 There will be tax consequences if you breach these caps.
 For more detail, speak with a financial adviser or visit the ATO website.